OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-core-concepts.md

 ---
-title: Excel object model
+title: Excel JavaScript object model in Office Add-ins
 description: 'Learn the key object types in the Excel JavaScript APIs and how to use them to build add-ins for Excel.' ms.date: 09/03/2020
 localization_priority: Priority
 ---

-# Fundamental programming concepts with the Excel JavaScript API
+# Excel JavaScript object model in Office Add-ins

 This article describes how to use the [Excel JavaScript API](../reference/overview/excel-add-ins-reference-overview.md) to build add-ins for Excel 2016 or later.
 It introduces core concepts that are fundamental to using the API and provides guidance for performing specific tasks such as reading or writing to a large range, updating all cells in range, and more.